bbugyi200/funky/README.rst

 localalias
 ##########

-**A light-weight shell wrapper that allows you to create per-directoy command aliases.**
+*Stop killing your fingers typing out the same long commands!
+Local aliases can help you achieve a whole new level of lazy!*

 Demonstration
 =============

 .. image:: https://github.com/bbugyi200/localalias/blob/master/docs/img/demo.gif?raw=true

-|
+NOTE: In the above demonstration, I have aliased ``la`` to ``localalias --color``.
+I strongly recommend using this alias or one similar to it (since a primary goal of this project is to reduce keystrokes).

 Description
 ===========

+localalias is **a light-weight shell wrapper that allows you to create per-directoy command aliases.**

 With bash/zsh, once an alias is set, it cannot be reused.
 If you want to define a new command using an alias, you have to choose a new alias name.
 This forces you to define many aliases, some of them